Ymir-badam/TU-Dortmund-Assignment/README.md

 cd TU-Dortmund-Assignment
-Dependencies:Install the required Python libraries using pip:pip install pandas matplotlib seaborn python main.ipynb
+Dependencies:Install the required Python libraries using pip